howieliang/CHI-Meets-IoT-EWSN-21/README.md

 **[Yaliang Chuang](https://www.tue.nl/en/research/researchers/yaliang-chuang/)** is an Assistant Professor in Industrial Design Department, Eindhoven University of Technology.
 His research focuses on exploring the applications and user experience of connected products or systems, such as Smart Home, utilizing LED light patterns and sounds for expressing easy-to-understand semantic meanings to facilitate natural and seamless interactions.

-**[Joep Frens](https://www.tue.nl/en/research/researchers/yaliang-chuang/)**  Assistant Professor in Industrial Design De-partment, Eindhoven University of Technology.
-He leads the Con-necting Rich Interaction in Growing Systems (CRIGS) squad in TUEindhoven.
+**[Joep Frens](https://www.tue.nl/en/research/researchers/joep-frens/)** is an Assistant Professor in Industrial Design Department, Eindhoven University of Technology.
+He leads the Connecting Rich Interaction in Growing Systems (CRIGS) squad in TU Eindhoven.
 Frens is interested in the research question ‘How can wedesign for rich interaction in growing systems?’, which he exploresin a hands-on, making approach together with his students.

 <!-- ## Technical Program Committee Members
 TBD -->